An independent company with 22 years of expertise in flight data animation for Flight Safety and Pilot Training

 Ways for improvement of pilots’ resilience

 >> How to improve the confidence?
 This is possible if we have the right tool, allowing us a better understanding of our own performances, our own strengths and our own weaknesses.

 This way, we can build the confidence, and base the flight operations on our strengths.
-By better knowing our weaknesses, it is possible to elaborate strategies that will enable us to work more efficiently, avoiding that weaknesses become an obstacle in the crew performance.
+By better knowing our weaknesses, it is possible to elaborate strategies that will enable us to work more efficiently, avoiding those weaknesses become an obstacle in the crew performance.

 >> How to improve the competences?
 Competences are mainly acquired through experience, the one that we have seen by ourselves but also by the knowledge and experiences that we read or share with others.